Please browse this page for answers to a variety of common Ice Skating Questions.

 Yes.
 There is an entry fee to skate whether or not you’re taking a class/lesson.

-Skaters must pre-book online for Public Ice Skating Sessions due to limited tickets available per session.
+Skaters must pre-book their entry ticket online for Public Ice Skating Sessions due to limited numbers per session.

 Further information and online booking for Public Ice Skating Sessions at Lee Valley Ice Centre can be found here